ryankrabbe/buzzline-02-krabbe/README.md

-# buzzline-02-case
+# buzzline-02-krabbe

-Streaming data is often too big for any one machine.
-A streaming platform helps organize our pipelines.

-A common pattern for managing streaming pipelines is publish-subscribe, similar to how Twitter operates:

-- Producers publish streaming information.
-- Consumers subscribe to specific "topics" to process, analyze, and generate alerts based on detected conditions.
+# Golf Theme - Kafka Consumer Project

 In this project, we use Apache Kafka, a popular, open-source streaming platform.
-We write producers that send data to topics and consumers that read from topics.

-> Kafka needs space - it's big.
-We'll use the Windows Subsystem for Linux on Windows machines.
+I added my own unique "golf" Kafka producer and consumer scripts to perform real time data streaming and analytics using Kafka

+Below outlines how to install Kafka and the tasks that were followed during this project.

 ## Task 1.
 Install and Start Kafka (using WSL if Windows)